How To Build a Successful SaaS Product Using Open Source

 6. Build Trust

-For a business developing a new SaaS product, customer trust is vital to success.
+Customer trust is vital to the success of a business developing a new SaaS product.
 One way to build confidence in this relationship is to allow the customer to see that your actions match your words.
+When and if scouting the industry for SaaS startup funding, enjoying the trust of your customers will matter greatly.

-For many, being able to view your product’s source code (because it’s open-source, after all) is a valuable tool that helps with this process.
-Transparency and trust always go hand-in-hand.
+For many, viewing your product’s source code (because it’s open-source, after all) is a valuable tool that helps with this process.
+Transparency and trust always go hand-in-hand, just like it happens when building SaaS in public.

 No 3rd party integrations.
 No hidden costs.
 No wasted time.